MadGamerHD/CustomMap/README.md

 - **FramerateVigilante.SA:** Enjoy a smoother gameplay experience with FramerateVigilante, ensuring your designs look great in action.
 - **SilentPatchSA Included:** Keep your game stable and functional with SilentPatchSA, which fixes common issues with ease.

+**Getting Started:**

+To get started, simply drag and drop the CustomMap folder into your Modloader.
+It’s that easy!

-Creating your own maps has never been easier!
+Creating your own maps has never been simpler!
 With CustomMap, you’ll be crafting your unique San Andreas adventures in no time.
 Let your creativity shine!